rrag/react-stockcharts/docs/md/COMING-SOON.md

 1. (Done) Drop support for React 0.13 and use React 0.14, fix all the deprecation warnings
 1. (Done) Provide touch support
+1. Indicators derived from other indicators

 #### New Chart types
 1. (Done) Scatter chart
+1. Volume Profile
+1. Line break

 #### New Indicators
 1. (Done) ATR